-- ▶ The email settings are completely specified. - ► The Email Notification function is enabled.
+- ▶ The email settings are completely specified. - The Email Notification function is enabled.

-☐ Open the Diagnostics &gt; Email Notification &gt; Mail Server dialog. ☐ Click the ≡ button and then the Connection test item.
-The dialog displays the Connection test window. ☐ In the Recipient drop-down list, select to which recipients the device sends the test email. ☐ In the Message text field, specify the text of the test email. $\Box$ Click the Ok button to send the test email.
+□ Open the Diagnostics > Email Notification > Mail Server dialog.

+- □ Click the ≡ button and then the Connection test item.
+The dialog displays the Connection test window. - □ In the Recipient drop-down list, select to which recipients the device sends the test email. - □ In the Message text field, specify the text of the test email. - $\Box$ Click the Ok button to send the test email.

+enable Change to the Privileged EXEC mode.

+configure Change to the Configuration mode.
-logging email test msgtype <urgent|non-urgent> TEXT

-Sends an email with the content TEXT to the recipients.
+logging email test msgtype <urgent non- urgent&gt; TEXT</urgent non- Sends an email with the content TEXT to the recipients.